 - Written by Cynthia Presser

 When I participated in the ABC show “The Taste” I had the honor to serve this traditional Brazilian recipe to four amazing culinary talents: Anthony Bourdain, Nigella Lawson, Ludo Lafebvre and Brian Malarkey.
 After trying the “bite” I served, they gave me great intake on ways to improve the flavors and texture of my recipe (especially Ludo).
 I was very appreciative and certainly took their advice seriously.
-So this is my ultimate Shrimp and Yuca Brazilian-Style Gratin.
-I added the extra spices and crunchy textures they thought I was missing and I proudly present you the best “Escondidinho de Camarão” ever!
+So this is my ultimate version of this classic Brazilian appetizer, to which I added some extra spices and crunchy textures.
 Enjoy with a caipirinha, just like the Brazilians!

 - 1.5 pounds yuca root, peeled